 My creation sits near the pier, just below the briny boardwalk

-of Stearns Wharf, adjacent to the transient with no fingers or toes only words to share.
+of Stearns Wharf, with no fingers or toes only words to share.

-Come closer, it speaks for me, don’t be afraid, analyze my sandy King, my masterpiece,
+Come closer, it speaks for me, don’t be afraid, analyze my sandy King, my masterpiece.

-It’s there for you, for only you, to admire and photograph,
+It’s there for you, only you, to admire and photograph.

-shower me, rich tourists, with gold coins in the mouth of the elephant
+Shower me with coins rich tourists in the mouth of the elephant

-from the beach’s core, teeth like fencing and stones that boarder.
+from the desert’s core, teeth like stones that border.